All bank accounts in the United States and the rest of the world have a number referred to as a bank account number.

 Each check has three numbers, which you’ll find at the bottom:

-The first set of numbers are 9-digits long – that’s your routing number.
+- The first set of numbers is 9-digits long: That’s your routing number.

-The second number is going to be between 10 and 12 digits long.
-This is your account number.
+- The second set of numbers is going to be between 10 and 12 digits long: That’s your account number.

-The third number is the check number, which represents that particular check.
+- The third number is the check number: This represents that particular check.

 The above method applies to most if not all personal checks.
 Other types of checks might not follow the same procedure, even if they have numbers written in the same place.